 In-country Helping Babies Breathe (HBB) Activities

-The goal for the MCHIP newborn team is to assist countries to have birth attendants skilled in newborn resuscitation and with the necessary functioning equipment at all birthing units, with the primary target being the public health facilities, to assist asphyxiated babies to breathe within the first golden minute of life.
-Bangladesh is one such country supported by MCHIP.
-With the MOH &FW in the lead, MCHIP in collaboration with UNICEF, Laerdal Medical Foundation, BSMMU, Save the Children\Saving Newborn Lives and ICDDRB, has put Bangladesh on the pathway to achieve national coverage with HBB training ensuring that all service providers attending childbirth or providing care for newborn infants are trained on HBB and equipped to save asphyxiated babies.
+The goal for the MCHIP newborn team was to assist countries to have birth attendants skilled in newborn resuscitation and with the necessary functioning equipment at all birthing units, with the primary target being the public health facilities, to assist asphyxiated babies to breathe within the first golden minute of life.
+Bangladesh was one such country supported by MCHIP.
+With the MOH &FW in the lead, MCHIP in collaboration with UNICEF, Laerdal Medical Foundation, BSMMU, Save the Children\Saving Newborn Lives and ICDDRB, put Bangladesh on the pathway to achieve national coverage with HBB training ensuring that all service providers attending childbirth or providing care for newborn infants were trained on HBB and equipped to save asphyxiated babies.

-Key HBB activities include:
+Key HBB activities included:

 - Adapted HBB materials into the local language, Bangla, and piloted a successful study that was used as advocacy for the country to adopt and scale-up HBB.
 During the May 2010 dissemination workshop of the pilot project findings ,the Minister of Health authorized the adoption and scale-up of HBB, which led to the development of a MOH&FW led scale-up.